LaBSo/kood.io/powertools/privacy_policy copy.md

 ### Information You Provide to Us

-We collect information you provide directly to us.
+We collect only information you provide directly to us.
 For example, we collect information when you participate in any interactive features of our services, fill out a form, request customer support, provide any contact or identifying information or otherwise communicate with us.
-The types of information we may collect include your name, email address, postal address, credit card information and other contact or identifying information you choose to provide.
+The types of information we may collect include your name, email address, postal address other contact or identifying information you choose to provide.

 ### Information We Collect Automatically When You Use the Services